So, you hired an SEO company.

 2. Monitor your keyword rankings in Google

 The tool will automatically check your keyword rankings every seven days.
-Rarely an SEO company provides such often updates on the keyword positions, hence why it’s best to use a tool to measure the most critical KPIs.
+It’s rare that an SEO company provides such frequent updates on the keyword positions, so it’s best to use a tool to measure the most critical KPIs like this on your own.

-3. Check how often you are getting new backlinks
+3. Check how often you’re getting new backlinks

 In your Monitor Backlinks dashboard, by clicking on the “Organic traffic” button, you’ll get to see a visual representation of the dates when your site has earned new links.